Vonaclast/JavaLearning/README.md

 Different specs will be uploaded in separate folders, and more will keep on being uploaded.

-Exercises will be divided in numbered folders (found in the "Projects" tab), starting from 001 (basics), in the following format:
+Exercises will be divided in numbered folders (found in the "Projects" tab), starting from 001 (basics).
+All exercises will be numbered from 01 for easier understanding.

-            001 - NameOfExercise
+            E.G.: 001 - 01 - NameOfExercise

 **To Do** = nobody has finished the exercise yet.